Establishing an Independent School

 - Develop a fee and tuition refund policy for review by the Ministry during Step 2 and, if it meets the Ministry’s satisfaction, to be posted once the Interim Certificate has been granted (Step 4)

-- Prospective applicants who have satisfactorily completed the EOI (Step 1) will be invited to meet for an interview
+- The Ministry will invite applicants who have satisfactorily completed the EOI (Step 1) to meet for an interview

 - In preparation for the interview, prospective applicants are required to prepare a fully completed draft version of the Application for Interim Certification (Step 3) to discuss during the Interview

 - Applicants are required to schedule and complete the Interview no later than May 15 – earlier form submission and subsequent interview scheduling is welcome.
 The Ministry will work with applicants to set a mutually agreeable meeting date, but final meeting dates will be set by the Ministry

 - The Independent Schools Branch will conduct an in-depth interview to assess motivation, preparation, familiarity with provincial curriculum requirements, any prior independent school experience, capacity, school goals and ability to start an independent school that will successfully meet Ministry requirements

 - During the interview essential certification requirements and inspection processes will be discussed in detail